haktansuren/wp-handl-utm-grabber/readme.txt

 1. Append UTM variables to all URLs automatically.

 == Changelog ==

+= 2.5.3 =
+* WooCommerce support: All parameters (UTM and others) are appended to the corresponding order's meta when available.

 = 2.5 =
 * One click to aappend UTM variables to all the links on your site.